botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![Intruder Payload set to identify Admin role ID](images/intruder-payload-positions.png)

->Attacker ***identify*** the possible role ID of administrator role and then send this request with updated roleId to privilege escalate the current logged in user to the access role of administator.
+>Attacker ***identify*** the possible role ID of administrator role and then send this request with updated roleId to privilege escalate the current logged in user to the access role of administrator.

 ![Attack identify Admin role ID](images/admin-roleid-privesc.png)